 Through this proteomics platform, we are developing a noninvasive, high sensitivity, multi-analyte blood-based test designed to assist in the clinical assessment and medical care decision-making process of physicians who care for pregnant women presenting with signs and symptoms of preeclampsia between 28 to 37 weeks of gestational age.
 We believe a risk assessment test that exhibits high NPV could provide a significant improvement in the ability to manage preeclampsia by ruling out the active condition, thereby obviating the cost and risk of further diagnosis and treatment in high-cost settings.
 We believe our preeclampsia test, if successfully developed, will have the potential to impact the cadence and amount of patient visits and timing of indicated delivery, potentially saving the healthcare system money while also improving patient care for both mother and baby.
 By designing the test to have high sensitivity and NPV rates, we expect the test, if and when offered, to be well suited to complement existing tools already part of the current standard of care, giving clinicians an additional strong, objective tool with which to better manage hypertensive disorders during pregnancy.
 To this end, we have completed the optimization phase of development for our preeclampsia rule-out test and have met the design specifications in a cohort of over 800 subjects.
 In addition, we have secured the clinical verification and validation sample sets for this test and we are in the process of processing and analyzing these samples for verification purposes.
 If successfully developed, we anticipate a targeted commercial launch of this product in the second quarter of 2021.
-However, we cannot predict whether the COVID-19 pandemic will impact the timing of our commercial launch.
-For example, see "Risk Factors-The recent and ongoing COVID-19 pandemic could materially affect our operations, including at our headquarters in the San Diego area and our laboratories in Ann Arbor, Michigan and Irving, Texas, which are each currently subject to shelter-in-place orders, as well as the business or operations of third parties with whom we conduct business.
-Our business could be adversely affected by the effects of other future health epidemics or pandemics in regions where we or third parties on which we rely have significant business operations."
+However, we cannot predict whether the COVID-19 pandemic or other factors will impact the timing of our commercial launch.
+For example, see "Risk Factors-The recent and ongoing COVID-19 pandemic could materially affect our operations, as well as the business or operations of third parties with whom we conduct business.
+Our business could be adversely affecte by the effects of other future health epidemics or pandemics in regions where we or third parties on which we rely have significant business operations."